 A person is exposed to at least 5000 advertisements in a day.
 If we take this into account, of course, we want our ads to stand out, be a bit memorable or, simply just convey the message properly.
 In a marketing perspective, all the advertisements made projects an image to consumers on how a company presents themselves.
 A professional-looking poster means the company means business, right?

-Fortunately, since there are a lot of resources online, you can create an ad in a few minutes.
+Entrepreneurs and marketers can resort to DIY advertisement since there are a lot of resources online, you can create an ad in a few minutes using creative platforms.
+Or, probably you are in the middle of creating an ad with your trusty graphic designer and would like to understand the work behind the design.
 Even if you do not have a background in graphic design, we can show you some tips on how to build ads like a pro by infusing graphic arts and marketing point of view, simplified just for you!

 Below is a sample of an ad I have created.
 In the eyes of our creative lead, this ad still has room for improvement but, it follows the basic rule of graphic design and marketing which makes it look a bit sharp.
 Read on to find out the tips and hacks that you need.